 The top left of my fridge is where I keep my beverages.
 It’s my designated “milk zone” and if we have any other kind of drink (we usually don’t – unless it’s wine) it goes up there as well.
 I do utilize the wine holder (bottom pic) and usually have a bottle sitting in that.
 I love the floating wine holder, it keeps the clutter at bay.
 It can fit a standard bottle or a few soda/beer cans.
 To the right of the milk I have my “dairy zone”.
 It’s where I keep my yogurts, cottage cheese, etc. I usually have that shelf up, but if I have an extra large product underneath, I’ll move the dairy back a bit and lower hide the shelf described.

-The final shelf has some leftover lunch for my son’s dinner and small items (margarine, mini pepsi’s, etc).
+The final shelf has some leftover lunch for my son’s dinner and small items (butter, mini soda’s, etc).
 It’s so simple and I can’t believe I don’t have as much stuff to organize as what I would thought.